-Every homeless person should receive care that is consistent in quality and experience with that of the general population and bespoke to meet their specific needs, and the systems which support homeless people will be linked up to reflect the transitory nature of the population and support improved communication and outcomes across the system.
+Every homeless person should receive care that is consistent in quality and experience with that of the general population and health service make adjustments to meet the specific needs of homeless people.
+Systems which support homeless people are linked up as much as possible to improve communication and outcomes as people move around the capital.

 Key London challenges

 Over the course of a year some 8,000 people sleep rough in the capital.
 Although numbers have levelled off in the last year, the numbers are double what they were in 2009/10.
 The term ‘homeless’ is often applied in everyday language to people who sleep rough, however there are also broader definitions covering anyone who does not have a home.
 The number of people experiencing these other types of homelessness has also grown in London.

 Homelessness may be a consequence of health problems, and is very commonly a cause of worsening health.
 The wellbeing of people who are homeless is at significant risk, especially those who live and sleep on the street.
 Many people who sleep rough will have significant needs in relation to physical health, mental health and substance misuse.

 Current systems of healthcare struggle to meet their needs.
 Homeless people are more likely to die young, with an average age of death of 47 for men and even lower for homeless women at 43.
 A recently published international study identifies that that the mortality rate among social excluded groups including homeless people was nearly eight times higher than the population average for men and nearly 12 times higher for women.